TxMQ/aviator-core/docs/frameworkdocs/JSONConfig.md

 }
 ```

+One of the big changes to Aviator 1.2 under the hood is a move to a much more flexible model for including and configuring platform components at startup.
+For example, in previous releases the REST/Websocket feature was baked into the platform.
+You always had it, whether you wanted it or not.
+Now, you include the REST server as a JAR dependency and configure it through aviator-config.json.
+If your application doesn't need this functionality or you want to use a different approach, you can.
+This model allows us to add new components to the platform without making changes to the core framework, and developers include only what they need.

+The impact to aviator-config.json is that each component can define its own syntax for configuration, which the core framework only discovers at startup.
+This document provides a high-level overview of basic configuration for common components, but isn't an exhaustive list of all of the possible parameters in an aviator-config.json file.

+Please see the documentation for a particular component to learn how to configure it using aviator-config.json.

 ## Configuring Transaction Processors
 You can configure automatic transaction routing to processors by setting the "transactionProcessors" property.
 Pass an array of package names containing transaction processors for Aviator to scan: